publiccodenet/SpaceCraft/Unity/CraftSpace/README-SCHEMAS.md

    - ❌ Abstract factories that look up types by name

 2. **SAFE REFLECTION PATTERNS**
-   - ✅ Static JsonConverters directly instantiated by their class name
+   - ✅ Direct, simplified property assignment without converters
    - ✅ Reflection used at design/edit time only (code generation)
    - ✅ `GetType()` to get the runtime type of an existing object
    - ✅ `typeof()` operator which is resolved at compile time